Ike & Tina Turner: 1960–1965: Early success

 To make sure he always had a record out while on tour, Ike formed various labels such as Teena, Prann, Innis, Sony, Sonja Records.
 He released singles from vocalists within the revue and other groups as well.
 While Ike constantly recorded the revue, they performed 300 days out of the year to make up for lack of hit records.
+The personnel of the Kings of Rhythm and the lineup of Ikettes changed often.
+In the mid-1960s, Jimi Hendrix briefly played backing guitar in the band.

 In 1964, Ike and Tina had modest R&B hits with "You Can't Miss Nothing That You Never Had" and "A Fool For A Fool".
 They released their first live album, Ike & Tina Turner Revue Live, on Kent in November 1964.
 It was their first album to chart, reaching No. 90 on the Cash Box Top 100.
 Their first Billboard charting album, Live!
-The Ike & Tina Turner Show, was released in January 1965 on Loma's parent label, Warner Bros.
+The Ike & Tina Turner Show, was released in January 1965 on Warner Bros.
 Records.
 It reached No. 126 on Billboard Top LP's and No. 8 on Hot R&B LP's in February 1965.
-In 1965, the duo had two top 40 Billboard R&B hits with "Tell Her I'm Not Home" and "Good Bye, So Long".
+In 1965, the duo had two top 40 Billboard R&B hits with "Tell Her I'm Not Home" on Loma Records and "Good Bye, So Long" on Modern Records.
 Later that year, they re-signed to Sue and released the single "Two Is A Couple", which peaked at No. 15 on the Cash Box R&B chart.

-Throughout 1965, the Ike & Tina Turner Revue performed on several teen rock and roll television shows including Shindig!, Hollywood A Go-Go, and American Bandstand.
+Throughout 1965, the Ike & Tina Turner Revue performed on several teen rock and roll television shows including Shindig!, Hollywood a Go Go, and American Bandstand.
+Tina and the Ikettes improved their choreography by incorporating high energy dance routines.
 Phil Spector had seen them perform at a club on the Sunset Strip and invited them to appear in the concert film The Big T.N.T.
-Show which was filmed on November 29, 1965.
+Show which was filmed on November 29–30, 1965.
 By the end of the year, the official incarnation of the Ikettes abruptly left and eventually formed the Mirettes.
 Ike hired another set of Ikettes: Pat Arnold (a.k.a.
 P. P. Arnold), Gloria Scott, and Maxine Smith.